gideonmay/CountDown-Hangboard-Timer/README.md

-# CountDown - an iOS App
+# CountDown - an iOS Hangboard Timer

-A tool for rock climbers to create their own custom hangboard workouts.
+A tool for rock climbers to create and execute their own custom hangboard workouts.

-This app is currently in progress.
-The expected deployment date to the iOS App Store is August 2023.
+## App Functionality
+- Features a simple, user-friendly, interface that allows users to quickly and easily navigate the app
+- Users can create and build custom hangboard workouts
+- Users can create, delete, modify, duplicate, and reorder grips for a particular workout
+- Workouts can be executed on the countdown timer, which simply and effectively depicts all information relevant to a hangboard workout
+- Users have the ability to turn off/on sound and vibration, and choose from a variety of different timer noises
+- Ad-hoc timer workouts can be executed without the need to build a new workout

 ## Current Progress

+The app is currently in it's final stages and is in beta testing on Apple's TestFlight service.
+Deployment to the App Store is currently held due to high CPU requirements needed to run the timer animation.
+While everything functions as designed, the timer countdown animation causes high energy usage and leads to excessive device heating on some iPhones.
+This is a known issue with the Flutter framework, as detailed by this GitHub issue: https://github.com/flutter/flutter/issues/13203.
+Attempts to optimize the animation have not reduced CPU requirements enough to release the app.

+Alternative approaches are currently being explored for the animation, possible involving re-writing the app using the native Swift language, which is significantly more performant.
+Although tedious, this solution may prove best for users in the long-term.

 All source code for is located in the /lib directory, as standard for Flutter projects.

 The below screenshots highlight the main functionality of the app.

 ***************